ThomasRhysEvans/Thomas-Rhys-Evans/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Associate Professor in Occupational Psychology
+role: Professor in Occupational Psychology and Open Scholarship

 # Organizations/Affiliations to show in About widget
 organizations: